Published February, 2021

 Once the sacred food of the Aztecs, amaranth is high in protein, calcium, iron, and fiber.
 Toasting this tiny grain before cooking brings out its nutty flavor.

 Rice comes in many varieties: short grain, long grain, jasmine and basmati to name a few.
 Long grain rice tends to be fluffier while short grain rice is stickier.
 Rice also comes in various colors: black, purple, brown, and red.
-These colorful un-refined rices contribute more nutritional benefits than does refined white rice.
+These colorful un-refined rices contribute more nutritional benefits than does refined white rice and have subtly unique flavors and textures too.
+Wild rice is another different and delicious option.

 Despite the name, buckwheat is a gluten-free member of the rhubarb family.
 Roasted buckwheat is called kasha.
 Buckwheat is high in B Vitamins, fiber, iron, magnesium, phosphorous and zinc.

-Polenta is cooked cornmeal that can either be served moist as a porridge or left to set and served in wedges.
-Grits are cornmeal that have had the germ and bran of the kernel removed.
-Corn is a rich source of complex carbohydrates, B vitamins, and iron.
+Polenta is cooked yellow cornmeal that can either be served as a creamy smooth side dish, or left to set and served in wedges.
+Grits are a cornmeal made from white corn, and commonly (but not always) have had the germ and bran of the kernel removed.
+Hominy is a form of whole grain corn that has been processed to give it an almost bean-like or meaty texture.
+Corn is a rich source of complex carbohydrates and B vitamins.

-Although best known as a main ingredient in birdseed, millet is also a tasty and versatile nutrient-dense grain.
+Millet is a tasty and versatile nutrient-dense grain that is worth getting familiar with, even though you may know it best as an ingredient in birdseed.
 Millet is high in B vitamins, phosphorous, magnesium, and higher in protein than corn and rice.

 Technically a grass, quinoa is related to spinach.
 Quinoa is native to South America and comes in several color varieties.
 Quinoa is high in protein, fiber, Vitamin E, magnesium, iron, phosphorous, copper and zinc.